Jonas (footballer, born 1984): International career

 Jonas was called up for the Brazil national team for the first time and made his debut in a friendly against Scotland at the Emirates Stadium on 27 March 2011.
 He came on as a substitute for Leandro Damião in the 78th minute, and Brazil went on to win the match 2–0.

 Jonas scored his first goals with the Seleção in a friendly against Egypt on 14 November 2011, netting a brace in a 2–0 victory.

 On 30 March 2016, Jonas earned his ninth cap for Brazil – the first since 11 September 2012.
-He replaced Ricardo Oliveira in the 80th minute of the match against Paraguay that ended with a 2–2 draw, in the 2018 FIFA World Cup qualification.
+He replaced Ricardo Oliveira in the 80th minute of the match against Paraguay that ended in a 2–2 draw, during the 2018 FIFA World Cup qualification.

-On 20 May, Jonas was called up to replace injured Ricardo Oliveira in the Brazil's Copa América Centenario squad.
+On 20 May, Jonas was called up to replace injured Ricardo Oliveira in Brazil's Copa América Centenario squad.

 Personal life

 Jonas was born in the city of Bebedouro and was raised in Taiúva, a neighbour municipality in the state of São Paulo.
 He was born to teachers Ismael (father) and Maria Luiza (mother).
 He has two older brothers, Tiago and Diego.

 In August 2015, Jonas gained Italian citizenship.